fabio1079/kiskadee/README.md

     # choose a password
     psql -U postgres -c "grant all privileges on database kiskadee to kiskadee"
     # go back to your user (ctrl+d)
-    echo "localhost:5432:kiskadee:kiskadee:<password>" > ~/.pgpass
+    echo "localhost:5432:kiskadee:kiskadee:<your_password>" > ~/.pgpass
     chmod 600 ~/.pgpass

+Restart the postgresql service:

+	sudo systemctl restart postgresql

+Test the database connection:

+	psql -U kiskadee -d kiskadee

-You will need to edit the *pg_hba.conf* to permits the kiskadee user to login on the database.
+If you was not able to log in on the database, you will need to edit the *pg_hba.conf* and change some rules defined by the postgresql package.
 On Linux systems this file normally stays at the `/var/lib/pgsql/data/`.
 Open this file and change:

 	# "local" is for Unix domain socket connections only